Who Polices the Police?

 In this conversation, Wamaitha Kimani, Pedro Abramovay, and Yuriy Bielousov offer insight from their regions on successes and challenges in investigating police crimes, and particularly about the roles of victims, state agencies, and NGOs in gaining accountability for these crimes.
 Ian Scott, co-author of Who Polices the Police? shares insights from his own practice and from the global study, and co-author Masha Lisitsyna moderated the discussion.

-Pedro Abramovay is director of the Latin America Program and regional director of Latin America and the Caribbean at the Open Society Foundations.
+Pedro Abramovay is vice president of Programs at the Open Society Foundations.

 Yuriy Bielousov is head of department in the Office of the Prosecutor General of Ukraine.

 Wamaitha Kimani is a lawyer with International Justice Mission in Kenya.